paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

 ## Transaction state

 One can build a mental model in order to understand which events can be generated.
-While an transaction is being watched, it has the following properties:
+While a transaction is being watched, it has the following properties:

 - `isValidated`: `yes` or `not-yet`.
-An transaction is initially `not-yet` validated.
+A transaction is initially `not-yet` validated.
 A `validated` event indicates that the transaction has now been validated.
-After a certain number of blocks or in case of retractation, an transaction automatically becomes `not-yet` validated and needs to be validated again.
-No event is generated to indicate that an transaction is no longer validated, however a `validated` event will be generated again when an transaction is validated again.
+After a certain number of blocks or in case of retractation, a transaction automatically becomes `not-yet` validated and needs to be validated again.
+No event is generated to indicate that a transaction is no longer validated, however a `validated` event will be generated again when a transaction is validated again.

 - `bestChainBlockIncluded`: an optional block hash and index.
-An transaction is initially included in no block.
+A transaction is initially included in no block.
 It can automatically become included in a block of the best chain.
 A `bestChainBlockIncluded` event reports updates to this property.

 - `numBroadcastedPeers`: _integer_.
-An transaction is initially broadcasted to 0 other peers.
-After an transaction is in the `isValidated: yes` and `bestChainBlockIncluded: none` states, the number of broadcaster peers can increase.
-This number never decreases and is never reset to 0, even if an transaction becomes `isValidated: not-yet`.
+A transaction is initially broadcasted to 0 other peers.
+After a transaction is in the `isValidated: yes` and `bestChainBlockIncluded: none` states, the number of broadcaster peers can increase.
+This number never decreases and is never reset to 0, even if a transaction becomes `isValidated: not-yet`.
 The `broadcasted` event is used to report about updates to this value.

 Note that these three properties are orthogonal to each other, except for the fact that `numBroadcastedPeers` can only increase when `isValidated: yes` and `bestChainBlockIncluded: none`.
-In particular, an transaction can be included in a block before being validated or broadcasted.
+In particular, a transaction can be included in a block before being validated or broadcasted.

 The `finalized`, `error`, `invalid`, and `dropped` event indicate that the transaction is no longer being watched.
 The state of the transaction is entirely discarded.